bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 {
   "data": {
     "id": 6,
-    "name": "Buy two items in brand and get the cheapest one free", "created_from": "api",
+    "name": "Buy two brand items and get the cheapest one free", "created_from": "api",
     "customer": {
       "group_ids": [],